 Armytek Tiara A1 / Pro. $65.
 We like that the torch element in Armytek headlamps is removable so you can stand it flat on a surface or use it as a handheld flashlight.
 While Armytek lamps are well-built and produce quality light, we think they’re overpriced for prepping, especially while lacking basics like red light night modes.

-Black Diamond ReVolt. $45.
+Black Diamond ReVolt 350. $50.
 Lockout mode.
 Battery life meter.
 Red light mode that you can activate without cycling through the white modes.

-Black Diamond Spot. $30.
+Black Diamond Spot 300. $35.
 Lockout mode.
 Battery life meter.
 Red light mode that you can activate without cycling through the white modes.
 One of the best mixes of cost vs. brightness vs. battery life.
 The Spot is one of the most often-recommended headlamps, but keep in mind those reviews aren’t thinking about emergencies.

 Black Diamond Sprinter. $50.
 This model is intended for night runners, which means the red light only faces backwards as a taillight and the main light doesn’t have a proximity mode for close-up work around camp.
 Has top strap and rear-facing battery pack for balance.
 Great for running, but not for prepping.

-Dewalt DWHT70440 and DWHT81424. $30-35.
-The 81424 is a newer generation of the 70440 with twice the lumen output.
-Both models are designed to be worn over a hard hat, so they get uncomfortable if worn on your bare head.
+Dewalt DWHT81424. $22.
+Is designed to be worn over a hard hat, so it gets uncomfortable if worn on your bare head.
 No red light mode.
 Basic functionality.
 Overpriced for what you get.

-Fenix HL30 / HL50. $45.
-The 2018 version of the HL30 and its $50 big brother the HL50 are decent lamps, but they aren’t great for preppers because they either use uncommon batteries or don’t have the rechargeable + disposable combo — which you get for the same $45 in our winning model.
+Fenix HL40R. $60.
+The HL40R is a decent lamp, but isn’t great for preppers because it doesn’t have rechargeable + disposable combo — which you get for the same $60 in our winning model.

-Fenix HL60R. $70.
-Outputs a high 400 lumens off a micro USB rechargeable battery, but uses 2 CR123A batteries for disposable backups.
+Fenix HL60R. $80.
+Outputs a high 950 lumens off a micro USB rechargeable battery, but uses 2 CR123A batteries for disposable backups.
 There’s a lot we like about this model, but we can’t recommend it for prepping because of the less common CR batteries.
-If you’re going to have a rechargeable headlamp than can also take disposable batteries in an emergency, they need to be the common AA or AAA type.
+If you’re going to have a rechargeable headlamp that can also take disposable batteries in an emergency, they need to be the common AA or AAA type.

-Ledlenser SEO 3. $30.
-We dislike this model because it only comes in bright green or orange colors and has a low price/lumens ratio.
+Ledlenser SEO 3. $35.
+We dislike this model because it only comes in bright green or orange colors and has a low price:lumens ratio.

 Nathan Neutron Fire. $30.
 Too many reports of quality and durability problems with this model.
 Plus it has relatively low brightness levels with a max of 90 lumens, the same as the Ledlenser NEO at twice the price.
 The $45 Neutron Fire RX model is rechargeable, but can’t take disposable batteries.